panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 }
 ```

-What I've done is just throwing a simple but flawed generic solution.
+What I've done is just dump a simple but flawed generic solution.
 What's interesting, is that the unit test, the one defined in step 4 with 1 assertion: `expect(sum(1, 2)).toBe(3)`, still passes!

 ```
  PASS  sum.spec.js